Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 	[, [type, /^(.*)(.)$/, tail, head/], process, input] 8≪ output
 	8≪ is there any reason not to use rational expressions?
-	8≪ types need to be able to be added by the user; EG \w is a word, \d is a number, ETC, \custom is a user type
+	8≪ types need to be able to be added by the user; EG \w is a word, \d is a number, ETC, \custom is a user type 8≪ mahānāma is the whole pattern match; from whence came the head, and the tail

 	8<
 		metaprogramming FTW!!! :D